ThingSet/thingset.github.io/docs/2a_general.md

 The ThingSet protocol aims at being suitable for all classes.

-For class 0 devices and on networks with very low bitrate and payload sizes (CAN, LoRaWAN) it is recommended to use the binary mode with numeric IDs instead of data node names to keep the messages as compact as possible.
+For class 0 devices and on networks with very low bitrate and payload sizes (CAN, LoRaWAN) it is recommended to use the binary mode with numeric IDs instead of data object names to keep the messages as compact as possible.

-If the payload size does not have to be optimized to its very minimum, the binary mode can be used with names instead of IDs (see [Binary mode](2c_binary_mode.md) chapter for more details).
+If the payload size does not have to be optimized to its very minimum, the binary mode can be used with names instead of IDs (see [Binary Mode](2c_binary_mode.md) chapter for more details).
 The advantage of the binary mode is that no support for floating point numbers for `printf` is required, which reduces firmware footprint significantly.
 This mode is suitable for class 0 and class 1 devices.

 For most class 1 and class 2 devices, floating-point support will not be an issue, so they might also use the text mode for easier direct interactions with humans.
 Also gateways should typically support the text mode in order to map ThingSet to other higher-level protocols like HTTP and MQTT.